Security

 Workplace

-• check the identification of repairmen or strangers in your work area
+• Check the identification of repairmen or strangers in your work area

-• do not have music turned up loudly
+• Do not have music turned up loudly

-• never lend your office keys to anyone
+• Never lend your office keys to anyone

-• report all incidents to the Security Office immediately (6488 2222)
+• Report all hazards, incidents and near misses immediately to the security emergency number (6488 2222)

-• never prop external doors open while waiting to be collected to go home
+• Never prop external doors open while waiting to be collected to go home

-• lock the office door even if you are only leaving for a short period - for example, morning tea time
+• Lock the office door even if you are only leaving for a short period - for example, morning tea time

-• when leaving for the day - make sure the external door to the building is locked behind you
+• When leaving for the day - lock your office windows and door, and make sure the external door is locked behind you

-• keep petty cash locked away at all times
+• Keep petty cash locked away at all times

 Back to top